Global Settings for RBL rules

 Name.
 By default the name of the RBL rule.

 Log Level.
-A number from 1 to 5 indicates the level of log detail to be saved in /var/log/syslog.
+A number from 1 to 5 indicates the level of log detail to be stored in /var/log/syslog.

 Queue size.
-Number of max connections stored in queue waiting to be procesed.
+Number of max connections stored in queue waiting to be processed.

 Cache size.
 Number of cached entries saved during the time specified in Cache Time.

 Cache time.
 Specifies how long the resolved dns IPs are saved in Cache.

 Max.
 Threads.
 Specifies the number of connection processes in parallel.
 0 means unlimited..
 0 means unlimited.

 Only Logging.
 Does not block any connection, just log them.

 Local traffic.
 If activated, it tries to resolve in DNS local private IP traffic (10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16).